Prince William Sound 2005

 The third day on the boat, the skies cleared and the wind was perfect.
 We had 12 hours on a beam reach on 2’ seas.
 It was the best day of sailing in our lives!
 We explored the far reaches of Prince William Sound including Port Etches, Zaikof Bay and Rocky Bay, where we wouldn’t dare go in inclement weather.

 Despite some days of rain and wind, overall, the weather was perfect.
-We encountered a pod of orcas the day before we had to head home.
-Most years we wouldn't dare venture onto the big ocean outside the Sound, but if we'd had more time, this would have been the year for that.
+We encountered a pod of humpback whales the day before we had to head home.
+Most years we wouldn't dare venture onto the big ocean outside the Sound, but if we'd had more time, 2005 would have been the year to do it.

 Surgery called us back to town.
 The next week...well, I spent eight hours in surgery and three days in the hospital.
 Then I spent a couple of weeks at home recovering before we went back out on the boat with a couple of our favorite kids and a friend with his Bayliner Trophy.
 The doctor gave permission to go, as long as someone else did all the work.
 The boat is more restful for me than home.
 Our friend in the Bayliner took some good footage of our craft under sail.
 It's hard to get that without a buddy-boater to help.